stevencombs/retrocombs.github.io/_posts/2016/2016-12-01-book-review-lego-christmas-ornaments.md

 The book ends without fanfare and includes a brief blurb about Chris and a link to his page.
 I highly recommend you review [his page][11] to get a feel for his style.

+The instruction pages, the majority of the book, provide all the information necessary to create each model.
+A materials list before each model, and opposite a completed model photograph, assists in the identification of the elements you will need for each build.
+Build steps are numbered to keep you on track.
+When necessary, the instructions include arrows to ensure correct placement of elements.
+I had no trouble following each step and enjoyed the colorful and visual style of the instructions.

 # Final Recommendation
 This is the perfect holiday book to purchase for yourself or as a gift for your favorite LEGO fan.
 Its smaller size makes it an excellent stocking stuffer.
 That is rare in the world of oversized and tome-like LEGO books.